 When Logistics Override Physiology

-The bundled rest interval was not created by sports scientists; it was a practical solution to a problem.
-As training groups grew larger and more diverse while pool space remained limited, coaches needed a timing rule to keep many swimmers moving in an organised way.
-The solution was the repeat interval, for example: “10 × 100 @ 1:40—everyone leaves on the beep.”
+The bundled-rest interval was not created by sports scientists; it was a practical solution to a problem.
+As training groups grew larger and more diverse while pool space remained limited, coaches needed a timing rule to keep many swimmers moving in an organized way.
+The solution was the repeat interval, for example: "10 x 100 @ 1:40, everyone leaves on the beep."
 This solved a difficult management problem for the coach, but it created a physiological problem.
 It combined the work and recovery periods into a single unit, which made the rest period the part that could be sacrificed.

-This convenience has a significant, often unseen, negative consequence: it creates a major gap in the training data.
-By treating rest as a random and unrecorded variable, the resulting training data becomes fundamentally unreliable.
-This is a critical flaw in modern, data-driven coaching.
+This convenience has a significant, often unseen, negative consequence: it creates a major gap in the training record.
+By treating rest as a variable that is left over after swim time, the resulting data becomes harder to interpret.
+This matters for modern, data-informed coaching because a set record should preserve not only distance and pace, but also the structure and intent of the work.

 This idea is not new, but it is not widely understood or applied.
-Daniel L. Carl, Ph.D., wrote an article on SwimSwam that explained this exact problem in detail: swimming coaches often use repeat intervals as a solution for logistics, even when this method compromises the physiological goals of the training.
+Daniel L. Carl, Ph.D., wrote an article on SwimSwam that explained this exact problem in detail.
+Swimming coaches often use repeat intervals as a solution for logistics, even when this method compromises the physiological goals of the training (Carl, 2017).

-The comments section under that article is also very revealing.
+The comments section under that article is also useful context.
 The responses are mixed: some coaches are unaware of the problem, and others acknowledge it, but very few offer practical solutions.
-This accurately reflects the current situation in the swimming community: the problem is real and known to some, but it remains largely unsolved in practice.
+It is a good snapshot of the current coaching challenge: the issue is known to some, but it remains difficult to solve in day-to-day pool practice.

 So why is a method based on convenience so common in high-performance swimming?
 The usual justification is that it is "fair" for a lane with swimmers of different abilities.
 Ironically, this diversity of ability is the strongest argument against bundling rest.
 When faster and slower athletes share a fixed send-off time, one might rest for fifty seconds while another rests for only twenty.
-This difference in rest has no physiological basis.
+That difference is a logistical artifact, not a physiological prescription.

 The Science of Rest: Understanding the Third Variable in Training

 When coaches design a workout, they typically focus on distance and pace.
 However, neither of these variables will produce the desired result unless the body has enough time to recover from and adapt to the training stress.
 Recovery is not one single process.
 Instead, it is a complex combination of different energetic, structural, and regulatory processes, and each of these operates on its own unique timeline.
-If a training plan does not respect these different timelines, the intended goal of a session and the actual adaptation the body makes will become very different.
+If a training plan does not respect these different timelines, the intended goal of a session and the actual adaptation the body makes can drift apart.

-The amount of recovery is a primary factor that determines which energy system the body uses and how the body adapts to training.
+The amount of recovery is one of the primary factors that influences relative energy-system contribution and how the body responds to training.
 By not controlling the rest period, coaches unintentionally lose control over several key factors.
-These include which energy system is dominant, the availability of fuel (substrates), the accumulation of fatigue, and VO2 dynamics.
-This means the athlete may not be training in the intended physiological zone.
+These include which energy-system demands are emphasized, the availability of fuel or substrates, the accumulation of fatigue, neuromuscular readiness, and how confidently later monitoring data can be interpreted.

-To understand why this happens, we must look at more than just a single energy system.
+To understand why this happens, we must look at more than one energy system.
 The body does not rely on one source of energy, like a car with one engine and one fuel tank.
 Instead, the body has a collection of interconnected systems that provide energy for movement together on a continuum.
-Each of these systems is stressed by exercise and then repaired on its own unique schedule.
-The table below summarises information from current scientific literature about these recovery timelines.
+Each of these systems is stressed by exercise and then restored, repaired, or regulated on its own timeline.

-This complex reality, which involves many different recovery timelines, is precisely why the bundled-interval model is ineffective.
-That model operates on a single timeline for logistics, while the athlete’s body must manage many different physiological timelines simultaneously.
+This complex reality is precisely why the bundled-interval model is limited.
+It operates on a single timeline for logistics, while the athlete's body responds to the actual work and recovery received.
 To manage this complexity, effective training is often structured using a zone-based framework.
 This framework clarifies the specific physiological purpose of each training set.
 This principle is the basis for different systems, such as a 5-zone framework for general swimming for fitness and a more detailed 9-zone framework for competitive swimming athletes.
-Both frameworks are designed to match the training stimulus with the necessary recovery time.
+Both frameworks help connect the intended stimulus with the rest, density, and recovery context needed to interpret it.

 The Three Scales of Recovery